dorumrr/de1984/FIREWALL.md

 ### Backend Switching

-When backend availability changes (e.g., user grants Shizuku, device gets rooted, Shizuku crashes), the app must switch backends seamlessly without creating security breaches.
+When backend availability changes (e.g., user grants Shizuku, device gets rooted, Shizuku crashes, SuperUser permission is revoked, etc), the app must switch backends seamlessly without creating security breaches.

 **Critical Security Rule**: When switching backends, there must be NO gap where apps are unblocked.
-The transition must be atomic and fail-safe.
+The transition must be atomic and as fail-safe as possible.

 **Switching scenarios**: